ggeorgovassilis/spring-rest-invoker/README.md

 Spring proxy that imports remote JSON REST services as local java interfaces.
 It uses spring web annotations such as @RequestParam to know which remote URL to contact (and how) when you call a method on the proxied service interface.

+Features:

+- Declare a service interface and bind it to remote URLs with annotations
+- Convert JSON to Java POJOs and vice versa
+- Convert method arguments to GET parameters
+- POST one or more objects

 ## News

 2014-04-04: version 0.0.3-SNAPSHOT is out with support for more HTTP methods such as PUT, DELETE etc.